Balblair, Black Isle, InvernessGuest Rating

 - Sets of towels

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by oil central heating (first £15 INCLUDED with any additional usage payable at the end of your stay) and wood-burning stove (supply of logs INCLUDED).
 WiFi is INCLUDED (subject to a fair usage policy).
-A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
+A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).